lucidarch/docs/content/services/_index.md

 clutter yet keep code navigation straight-forward.

-The example below illustrates a comparison between a Lucid Monolith and a traditional directory separation in an application that has Chat, Product Management, Task Management, Api and Admin listed with their features below:
+The example below illustrates a comparison between a Lucid Monolith and a traditional directory separation in an application that has Chat, Product Management, Forum, Api and Admin listed with their features below:

 {{<columns>}}